rohailamalik/matlab-simulink-mcp/README.md

 ## Debugging

 FastMCP 2.0 includes an MCP Inspector for manual testing without an LLM client.
-This launches a UI to send dummy requests directly to the server.
+It launches a UI to send dummy requests directly to the server.

 ```bash
 cd scripts